Skip to main content

 If your case includes expatriation risk, ownership changes, or late offshore filings, pressure-test your operating plan before you restructure: Contact Gruv.

-This grounding pack does not establish how moving abroad affects S-corp status.
-Treat that as an entity-specific legal and tax question, and get qualified advice before making ownership or structure changes.
+How moving abroad affects S-corp status is an entity-specific legal and tax question.
+Get qualified advice before making ownership or structure changes.

-This grounding pack does not establish S-corp shareholder-eligibility rules, including nonresident-alien ownership.
+S-corp shareholder-eligibility rules, including nonresident-alien ownership, require qualified review.
 If a proposed transfer involves a nonresident, foreign spouse, or foreign entity, pause and get qualified review before you execute it.

-This grounding pack supports FEIE qualification/reporting checkpoints first.
+FEIE qualification and reporting checkpoints come first.
 Under the physical presence test, you need 330 full days in foreign countries within any period of 12 consecutive months, and a full day is 24 consecutive hours from midnight to midnight.
 If you miss that day count, the test fails regardless of reason, including illness, family issues, vacation, or employer orders.

-This grounding pack does not address how expatriation affects S-corp status, elections, or continuity.
+How expatriation affects S-corp status, elections, or continuity requires separate planning.
 Treat expatriation as a separate planning event and get entity-level guidance before making hard-to-unwind ownership or structure changes.

 This section does not provide a blanket yes-or-no rule on FEIE alongside S-corp payroll mechanics.
 What it does support is that FEIE applies only if you qualify and file a U.S. tax return reporting the income, and the exclusion is applied to the year the income was earned rather than when it was received.
 Keep payroll records, travel-day tracking, and FEIE assumptions aligned before filing.

-This grounding pack does not provide legal or tax thresholds for when to switch entity type.
+The legal and tax thresholds for when to switch entity type require entity-level guidance.
 If you are considering a change, get entity-level guidance first; if your immediate issue is compensation mechanics, start with reasonable salary for an S-Corp.

 Educational content only.
 Not legal, tax, or financial advice.